 iF is a tight-knit team of curious, creative, analytical people committed to revealing insightful truths, bringing clarity to the complex and developing novel ways to tackle tough problems.

 Michael enjoys finding the beauty in a problem and addressing it in simple ways.
 When he and Greg Amrofell founded iF in 2010, Michael built on his experience establishing an Internet venture in China, running a new practice at Siegel & Gale and solving product and marketing challenges at Microsoft.
-Michael is particularly devoted to music, wine, tennis, two nonprofit boards and, most of all, to his partner Denise and their magical little son Nathaniel.
+Michael is particularly devoted to music, wine, tennis, two nonprofit boards and, most of all, to his partner Denise and their magical little sons Nathaniel and Julian.

 Michael has played in the World Series of Poker main event – twice.